Inverted pendulum: Essentials of stabilization

-Note that, as a consequence of the null angle modulation strategy, the position feedback is positive, that is, a sudden command to move right will produce an initial cart motion to the left followed by a move right to rebalance the pendulum.
+As a consequence of the null angle modulation strategy, the position feedback is positive, that is, a sudden command to move right produces an initial cart motion to the left followed by a move right to rebalance the pendulum.
 The interaction of the pendulum instability and the positive position feedback instability to produce a stable system is a feature that makes the mathematical analysis an interesting and challenging problem.

 From Lagrange's equations

 The equations of motion can be derived using Lagrange's equations.
 We refer to the drawing to the right where $\theta(t)$ is the angle of the pendulum of length $l$ with respect to the vertical direction and the acting forces are gravity and an external force F in the x-direction.
 Define $x(t)$ to be the position of the cart.

 The kinetic energy $T$ of the system is:

 where $v_1$ is the velocity of the cart and $v_2$ is the velocity of the point mass $m$.